History of George Floyd in Timeline

 September 18, 2020: Designation of George Perry Floyd Jr. Place

-On September 18, 2020, the Minneapolis City Council approved designating a section of Chicago Avenue as George Perry Floyd Jr. Place, with a marker at the intersection where the incident took place.
-A makeshift memorial had emerged there the day after his murder.
+On September 18, 2020, the Minneapolis City Council approved designating the section of Chicago Avenue between 37th and 39th Streets as George Perry Floyd Jr. Place, with a marker at the intersection with 38th Street where the incident took place.

-October 6, 2020: Demand for Justice by Amnesty International and NAACP
+October 6, 2020: Demand for Justice for George Floyd

-On October 6, 2020, Amnesty International delivered a letter with one million signatures to the US Attorney General to demand justice for George Floyd.
-The NAACP also voiced support for the protests.
+On October 6, 2020, Amnesty International delivered a letter with one million signatures to the US Attorney General William Barr, demanding justice for George Floyd.
+The NAACP also issued a statement supporting the protests.

-In 2020, George Floyd lost both of his jobs during the COVID-19 pandemic.
+In 2020, George Floyd lost both his jobs as a truck driver and bouncer due to the economic impact of the COVID-19 pandemic.

 2020: Social Media Tributes

 In 2020, social-media-based artists and activists posted tributes to George Floyd, including a digital illustration by Shirien Damra that gained over 3.4 million likes on Instagram.
-Other artists creating tributes included Nikkolas Smith, Stormy Nesbit, Dani Coke, Robin Hilkey, and Miriam Mosqueda.
+Other tributes were made by Nikkolas Smith, Stormy Nesbit, Dani Coke, Robin Hilkey, and Miriam Mosqueda.

 In early 2020, George Floyd and Courteney Ross separated.